MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/standard/index.md

 ---
 title: "XAML Standard (Preview)"
-description: "How to get started exploring the XAML Standard Preview in Xamarin.Forms" ms.prod: xamarin ms.assetid: 24382DF1-BE70-4608-B86F-B79FB23E4A78 ms.technology: xamarin-forms
+description: "This article explains how to get started with exploring the XAML Standard Preview in Xamarin.Forms." ms.prod: xamarin ms.assetid: 24382DF1-BE70-4608-B86F-B79FB23E4A78 ms.technology: xamarin-forms